SkyKings-Guild/Guides/guides/ender-dragon.md

 - Any Damage pet, Griffin, Skeleton etc
 - As many talisman as possible using any damage power stone.

-You won't do much damage to reach top 3 but it is possible and you will atleast do enough to get some loot.
+You won't do much damage to reach top 3 but it is possible and you will at least do enough to get some loot.

 ### Mid
 - 3/4 Shadow Assassin w/ Tarantula Helmet or